 18 weeks and older

-If you haven’t started some sort of socialisation with your puppy by 18 weeks, you should consider it.
+If you haven’t started some sort of puppy socialisation by 18 weeks, you should consider it.
 As your puppy gets older, it’s harder to get him comfortable with new surroundings, people and dogs.
 This is a perfect time to join a puppy class or playgroup.

 What if my puppy is scared?

-Socialisation is an important part of puppyhood.
+Puppy socialisation is an important part of growing up.
 Puppies who are well socialised grow up less likely to engage in fearful or aggressive behaviour.
 And they tend to be happier and more relaxed.
 Socialisation is definitely a gradual process, but one that’s very much worth it for your puppy.